Skip to main content

 SA R69 (2025-2026): Urging Cornell to Support Higher TCAT Funding This resolution urges Cornell University to support TCAT in its future negotiations, recognizing that it currently contributes insufficient funds and regularly imposes destructive fines on TCAT.
 Cornell must provide a significant funding increase to TCAT to ensure reliable transit for students, faculty, and staff, as well as to secure affordable to free bus passes for students.
 Submitted to the President

 SA R70 (2025-2026): The Last Straw: Single-Use Plastic Phaseout Phasing out single-use plastics through a five-year transition to reusable or BPI-certified compostable alternatives.
 Doing so would align campus practices with Cornell’s commitments to sustainability, environmental stewardship, and community well-being.
-In Discussion
+Adopted by the Assembly

 SA R71 (2025-2026): Grade Transparency This resolution recommends that the University require professors to post final grades on all assignments before entering a course grade into student center.
 This supports transparency, grading accuracy, and student improvement through feedback.
 Submitted to the President